 Welcome Free Bets

-The most common format at this tier.
-Credits activate only after both the qualifying deposit and opening stake have settled as completed bets, not pending ones.
-The mechanic that catches most bettors: when a free bet wins, only the profit is paid, not the profit plus the free stake.
+The most common sign-up offer.
+Credits activate only after you make a qualifying deposit and the bookie settles your qualifying bet.
+The mechanic that catches most punters out is, when a free bet wins, you only receive the profit, not the free stake.
 A £10 token at 3/1 returns £30, not £40.
-Variables that determine actual value include the qualifying odds floor, the expiry window, minimum odds on which the token can be placed, and which markets are excluded.
+Variables that determine actual value include the qualifying odds threshold, the expiry window, minimum odds for qualifying bet, and any excluded markets.

 Percentage Deposit Match Bonuses

-The match format scales with the opening deposit.
+This match scales with your opening deposit.
 A 100% match on a £100 deposit adds £100 in bonus funds to the account balance.
 The friction is the wagering requirement attached to the bonus portion before it converts to withdrawable cash, typically expressed as a multiplier applied to the bonus amount.
-A 5x rollover on a £100 bonus means £500 in qualifying bets before the bonus element is released.
+A 5x rollover on a £100 bonus means £500 in qualifying bets before they release the bonus element.
 Read that condition before depositing, not after.

 Accumulator Insurance

 Acca insurance refunds the qualifying stake when a single leg fails in an otherwise successful multi-leg bet.
-The critical variable is the refund format: cash means immediate withdrawal eligibility; a free bet token adds a further wagering round.
-Some operators apply automatic acca insurance with no opt-in required; others require pre-bet opt-in or a manual claim within a deadline.
+The critical variable is what you receive back.
+Cash means immediate withdrawal eligibility, while a free bet token adds a further wagering round.
+Some operators apply automatic acca insurance with no opt-in required; others require a manual claim before betting within a deadline.
 Missing a claim window forfeits the credit entirely.

 Best Odds Guaranteed on Racing

 Best Odds Guaranteed is the standout recurring promotion at horse racing not on GamStop platforms.
-The mechanism: you take a fixed early price, the race settles at a higher starting price, and the bookmaker pays the better figure automatically.
+You take a fixed early price, but the horse wins at a higher starting price, so the bookmaker pays the better odds automatically.
 The value concentrates in large-field handicaps at major festivals, where the gap between early and starting prices can be substantial across a week of racing.

 Odds Boosts and Price Lifts

 Enhanced odds promotions apply a higher price to a specific selection, typically on a marquee fixture or featured race.
-Stake caps between £5 and £10 are standard, which limits extractable value regardless of how attractive the boosted price appears.
-The real worth of any boost is the difference between the regular and boosted price multiplied by the maximum stake, a calculation that rarely produces more than a few pounds of incremental value.
+Stake caps of £5 or £10 come as standard, which limits extractable value regardless of how attractive the boosted price appears.
+The real worth of any boost is the difference between the regular and boosted price multiplied by the maximum stake, but this calculation rarely produces more than a few pounds of incremental value.

 Reload Deposit Bonuses